- Created by souraphone ratsaphong, last modified by Clinical Practice Improvement on Nov 28, 2022

 4. Clinical Risk Management

 4.2.
-Open Arms employs a systemic approach to clinical risk management and has in place embedded structures, processes and tools to assist in identifying, analysing, evaluating and treating clinical risk at the organisational and individual level.
-The Open Arms framework emphasises the importance of communication and consultation as well as regular monitoring and review,
+Open Arms employs a systemic approach to clinical risk management and has in place embedded structures, processes and tools to assist in identifying, analysing, evaluating and treating clinical risk at the organisational and individual levels.
+The Open Arms clinical risk management framework emphasises the importance of communication and consultation as well as regular monitoring and review.

 4.3.
-This includes the use of a recovery-oriented framework for identifying, assessing and managing individual clinical risk, in addition to systemically identifying what can and does go wrong during care, understanding the factors that influence this, learning lessons from any adverse events and ensuring action is taken to improve system responses based on lessons learned.
+This includes the use of a recovery-oriented framework for identifying, assessing and managing individual clinical risk, in addition to systemically identifying what can and does go wrong during care, understanding the factors that influence this, learning lessons from any clinical incident and ensuring action is taken to improve system responses based on lessons learned.

 4.5.
 Open Arms escalation responses recognise the value of integrated responses to risk management.
-The Open Arms Escalation Procedure guides workers to provide a proactive outreach response to clients identified as being at elevated risk to themselves, to others or from others, or whom have been otherwise identified as requiring assertive support.
+The Open Arms Escalations Procedure (203-04) guides workers to provide a proactive outreach response to clients who have been identified as being at elevated risk to themselves, to others or from others, and clients who have been otherwise identified as requiring assertive support.

 4.6.
-In consultation with the Regional Director, Assistant Directors jointly oversee the quality of clinical risk management in the region, and provide clinical oversight and management of case escalations within a stepped-care model of service provision.
+In consultation with the Regional Director, Assistant Directors jointly oversee the quality of clinical risk management in the region and provide clinical oversight and management of case escalations within a stepped-care model of service provision.
 Each Assistant Director has primary responsibility for clinical oversight of the service stream that they line manage.
-However, a flexible and collaborative approach to this is adopted within the regional leadership team on an as-needs basis, recognising that situations often arise where Assistant Directors must act interchangeably within service streams to support clinical staff and respond to service demand.
-Within each region, a Risk Consultancy Group (RCG) comprised of the ADCO, ADCOG, Duty Officer and ADCC meet regularly to discuss assessment, intervention and management of significant risk concerns within all service streams, with the view to escalate to Regional Director or National Office, as required.
+However, the regional leadership team takes a flexible and collaborative approach to this on an as-needed basis, recognising that situations often arise where Assistant Directors must act interchangeably within service streams to support clinical staff and respond to service demand.

-4.7.
-Open Arms builds and maintains relationships with external partners, including ESOs, health professionals and facilities through our Community Engagement Teams to ensure we are positioned to support wrap around services for clients who are vulnerable or at-risk, and to enhance our approach to care coordination.

 4.8.
+Open Arms builds and maintains relationships with external partners, including ex-service organisations , health professionals and health facilities, through our community engagement teams to ensure we are positioned to support wraparound services for clients who are vulnerable or at risk, and to enhance our approach to care coordination.

-Open Arms invests in professional development and supervision of workers to ensure our skills, knowledge and practice are evidence-informed and consider risk in terms of how we support and connect with our clients.
-Consulting with internal and external supervisors and using defined escalation procedures where necessary further enhances our response to client risk and the way responsibliy for risk across our organisation is shared.
+4.9.
+Open Arms invests in professional development and supervision of workers to ensure our skills, knowledge and practice are evidence informed and consider risk in terms of how we support and connect with our clients.
+Consulting with internal and external supervisors and using defined escalation procedures where necessary further enhances our response to client risk and the way responsibility for risk across our organisation is shared.

-4.10.
-Open Arms implements case review meetings to support best-practice and evidence informed treatments.
-Case reviews provide a mechanism for multi-disciplinary teams to work collaboratively to optimise health outcomes for clients.
+4.11.
+Open Arms implements case review meetings to support best practice and evidence-informed treatments.
+Case reviews provide a mechanism for multidisciplinary teams to work collaboratively to optimise health outcomes for clients.
 They offer an enhanced opportunity to identify and manage risk, particularly for vulnerable or at-risk clients.
-Reviews are also conducted on Outreach Provider Counsellor clinical records as part of broader quality assurance processes.
+Reviews are also conducted on outreach program counsellor clinical records as part of broader quality assurance processes.

-4.11.
-In managing direct clinical risk to individuals, the SafeSide Framework for Recovery-Oriented Risk Prevention (SafeSide) is used and enables Open Arms workers to consider individual factors within a broader context of clinical risk management.
+4.12.
+In managing direct clinical risk to individuals, Open Arms uses the SafeSide Framework for Recovery-Oriented Suicide Prevention.
+This enables Open Arms workers to consider individual factors within a broader context of clinical risk management.

 5. Duty of Care

 5.1.
 Open Arms workers are required to adhere to a standard of reasonable care while performing any action that could foreseeably result in harm to others.
-Duty of Care also encompasses the need to take positive action to ensure the provision of Open Arms services are in line with the National Standards for Mental Health Services (NSMHS) 2010.
-See the NSMHS Accreditation Instruction for additional information on this process.
+Duty of care also encompasses the need to take positive action to ensure that the provision of Open Arms services is in line with the National Standards for Mental Health Services (NSMHS) 2010.
+See the NSMHS Accreditation Instruction for information on this process.

 5.3.
-Open Arms maintains transparent communication with clients regarding Duty of Care responsibilities through practices and processes stipulated in the Open Arms Client Information, Rights and Records Policy.
-This includes use of Open Arms consent forms that explicitly communicate instances where confidentiality may be breached.
-See the Privacy and Confidentiality Procedure for further information.
+Open Arms maintains transparent communication with clients regarding duty of care responsibilities through practices and processes stipulated in the Open Arms Client Information, Rights and Records Policy (101).
+This includes the use of Open Arms consent forms that explicitly communicate instances where confidentiality may be breached.
+See the Privacy and Confidentiality Procedure (101-02) for further information.

 6. Dignity of Risk